-• Supplementary Dose (SCIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L.
+Supplementary Dose (SCIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L. This dose is also available as intravenous immunoglobulin.

 The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.